rikosintie/Ubuntu4NetworkEngineers/docs/wireless-tools.md

 CONNECTIONS.AVAILABLE-CONNECTIONS[1]:   d135c39f-bcc1-4666-9951-6d5c32c3bf94 | LAB
 ```

-The log GUID is the connection ID for SSID `LAB`.
+The log UUID is the connection ID for SSID `LAB`.

 ----------------------------------------------------------------